evant/holdr/README.md

 ## [Deprecated]
 The [Android Data Binding Library](https://developer.android.com/tools/data-binding/guide.html) does everything holdr does and more.
+I will still be maintaing this project and fixing any bugs, but I will not be adding any new features.

 Holdr
 ======